tranalexa/love-by-numbers/README.md

-# Love by Numbers - CS 109 Challenge Project
+# What are the Odds? - My CS 109 Challenge Project

-A statistical exploration of love stories, built with React.
-This project analyzes the HCMST (How Couples Meet and Stay Together) dataset to uncover patterns in how couples meet and form lasting relationships, with a special focus on my parents' love story.
+A statistical exploration of my parents' love story, built with React.
+This project analyzes the HCMST (How Couples Meet and Stay Together) dataset to uncover patterns in how couples meet and form lasting relationships, with a special focus on their story.

 ## Features